Enabling Large-Scale Condensed-Phase Hybrid Density Functional Theory Based $Ab$ $Initio$ Molecular Dynamics I: Theory, Algorithm, and Performance: Accuracy and Performance

 which can then be averaged over MLWFs to furnish the following convergence metric:

-From this figure, one can again see that the relative (percent) error in $\{\dxx{i}\}$ rapidly decays as each of these parameter values is increased.
+From Fig.~\ref{fig:conv_dxx}, one can again see that the relative (percent) error in $\{\dxx{i}\}$ rapidly decays as each of these parameter values is increased.
 Since $\gamma_{\rm xx}$ converges more quickly with $\rmep$ (than $\rmes$), this finding also confirms our physical intuition that $\rmes > \rmep$, and further justifies our use of separate self and non-self proto-subdomains as a means to improving the balance between performance and accuracy in this algorithm.
 As discussed above in Secs.~\ref{sec:RealSpaceEXX} and~\ref{sec:Perf_cutoff}, this results from the fact that self MLWF-product potentials ($\tv{ii}$) are generally longer-ranged than non-self MLWF-product potentials ($\tv{ij}$) due to the absence of a monopolar contribution in the non-self cases.

 Since the cost of our algorithm (\ie computation, communication, and memory) is dominated by the non-self contributions and scales cubically with $\rmep$, it is preferable to choose the smallest possible value for this parameter.
-The plots depicted in Fig.~\ref{fig:conv_dxx} clearly suggest that $\rmep$ is converged for $R \gtrsim 7.0$~Bohr and (the noticeably slower) $\rmes$ begins to plateau for $R \gtrsim 10.0$~Bohr.
-When used in conjunction with the default parameter values for $\rpr$, $\rpes$, and $\rpep$ determined above, parameter values of $\rmes = 10.0$~Bohr and $\rmep = 7.0$~Bohr lead to an overall relative error of $\gamma_{\rm xx} \approx 0.2\%$ for a snapshot of liquid water containing \ce{(H2O)64}.
-To see how this error translates into the final value of $\exx$, we performed a fully self-consistent EXX calculation on this \ce{(H2O)64} snapshot; in doing so, we found that the use of these parameter values leads to a completely negligible error ($\approx 10^{-7}$\%) in $\exx$.
-We note in passing that we have performed a number of EXX-based CPMD simulations of solid and liquid aqueous systems using these parameter values; in all cases, we have found that the appropriate constant of motion was reasonably constant.
-Taken together, these tests strongly indicate that these parameter values are more than adequate when performing EXX calculations.
+The plots depicted in Fig.~\ref{fig:conv_dxx} clearly suggest that $\rmep$ is converged for $R \gtrsim 7.0$~Bohr and (the noticeably slower) $\rmes$ only begins to plateau for $R \gtrsim 10.0$~Bohr.
+When used in conjunction with the default parameter values for $\rpr$, $\rpes$, and $\rpep$ determined above, parameter values of $\rmes = 10.0$~Bohr and $\rmep = 7.0$~Bohr lead to an overall relative error of $\gamma_{\rm xx} \approx 0.2\%$ for this snapshot of liquid water.
+To see how this $\gamma_{\rm xx} \approx 0.2\%$ error translates into the final value of $\exx$, we again performed a fully self-consistent EXX calculation on this \ce{(H2O)64} snapshot; in doing so, we found that the use of these parameter values leads to a completely negligible error ($\approx 10^{-7}$\%) in $\exx$.
+We further note that a number of EXX-based CPMD simulations of solid and liquid aqueous systems have been performed by our group using these parameter values; in all cases, we have found that the appropriate constant of motion was reasonably maintained.
+As such, we have set $\rmes = 10.0$~Bohr and $\rmep = 7.0$~Bohr (in addition to $\rpr=8.0$~Bohr, $\rpes=6.0$~Bohr, and $\rpep=5.0$~Bohr) as the default parameters used in \texttt{QE}.